 - Paper and cardboard – the most popular choice amongst e-commerce businesses; these materials are easy for consumers to recycle.
 Cardboard and paper are also incredibly versatile, available in a range of sizes to suit a variety of products.
 This material is also lightweight, so ideal for cutting down on shipping costs.

 - Bioplastics – sourced from plant-based materials, bioplastics produce 70% fewer greenhouse emissions compared to traditional plastics and biodegrade much more quickly.
-Whilst they are ideal for composting, they must be recycled separately to conventional plastics as contamination can occur.
+Whilst they are ideal for composting, they must be recycled separately from conventional plastics as contamination can occur.

 - Plant fibres – more companies are opting for plant fibre-based packaging such as cotton.
 Plant fibre-based packaging is ideal because it can be used to create gift bags to wrap items but is also easily reusable.